AGCCS/AGCCS-CTRL22/README.md

 AGCCS-CTRL22
 ============

 We propose a design for a network of EV charging stations compliant to the CCS standard.
-The Repository is organised as follows:
+The repository is organised as follows:

 - [./circuit](./circuit/): hardware platform, incl. schematics and a HowTo on firmware installation
 - [./ctrl22](./ctrl22/): AVR firmware to control the charging process